bchavezgd/task-runners-talk/readme.md

     grunt.registerTask('default', ['sass', 'postcss']);
 ```

-and they will run in the order that they are entered here.
+And they will run in the order that they are entered here.

 ##### Watch

-finally I'll add the watch command so I don't have to keep going back to the command line to type `$ grunt` after every time I save my work.
+Finally I'll add the watch command so I don't have to keep going back to the command line to type `$ grunt` after every time I save my work.

 ```js
 watch: {